ProfRandom/WCB-Canon/Canon Files/Orbits 2 - Climate and Time.md

 - N = total moles of atmosphere
 - A = surface area of the planemon

-But this, too, gets messy without knowing how much gas the planemon _started with_, which is based on accretion, outgassing, escape velocity, etc.
+But this, too, gets messy without knowing how much gas the planemon *started with*, which is based on accretion, outgassing, escape velocity, etc.

-So while you _can_ try to derive it from theory — and I can help you do that — you’re usually safe choosing a P0P_0P0​ based on:
+So while you *can* try to derive it from theory — and I can help you do that — you’re usually safe choosing a $P_0$ based on:
 - Your world’s **gravity** (g)
 - Its **escape velocity** (vₑ)
 - Its **molar mass and buffer gas makeup** (M – which we learned how to calculate above.)